LongTraan1106/TriaL_Scan-to-flashcard/README.md

 # Study Helper - Scan to Flashcard

-Study Helper là ứng dụng mobile hỗ trợ học tập, cho phép người dùng scan hoặc upload tài liệu, trích xuất nội dung bằng OCR, tóm tắt nội dung và tạo flashcard tự động để ôn tập.
+Study Helper is a mobile learning application that allows users to scan or upload learning materials, extract text with OCR, summarize the content, and automatically generate flashcards for revision.

-Dự án được xây dựng theo mô hình full-stack:
+The project is built as a full-stack application:

 - **Frontend**: React Native + TypeScript
 - **Backend**: FastAPI + PostgreSQL
-- **AI modules**: OCR, summarization, flashcard generation, key takeaway extraction
+- **AI modules**: OCR, summarization, flashcard generation, and key takeaway extraction

 ---

-## Tính năng chính
+## Main Features

 ### 1. Authentication

-- Đăng ký tài khoản
+- User registration
-- Đăng nhập / đăng xuất
+- Login / logout
-- Refresh token
+- Refresh token support
-- Quản lý phiên đăng nhập bằng JWT
+- JWT-based session management
-- Chỉnh sửa profile
+- Profile editing
-- Upload avatar
+- Avatar upload
-- Phân quyền người dùng theo role: `student`, `teacher`
+- User roles: `student`, `teacher`

-### 2. Scan / Upload tài liệu
+### 2. Document Scan / Upload

-- Scan tài liệu bằng camera
+- Scan documents using the device camera
-- Upload file ảnh hoặc PDF
+- Upload image files or PDFs
-- Hỗ trợ các định dạng phổ biến như `.jpg`, `.jpeg`, `.png`, `.pdf`
+- Support common formats such as `.jpg`, `.jpeg`, `.png`, and `.pdf`
-- Gửi file lên backend để xử lý OCR
+- Send files to the backend for OCR processing

 ### 3. OCR

-- Trích xuất text từ ảnh hoặc PDF
+- Extract text from images or PDF files
-- Gom nhóm nội dung theo layout tài liệu
+- Group extracted content based on document layout
-- Trả về text đã nhận diện và kết quả OCR có cấu trúc
+- Return recognized text and structured OCR results

 ### 4. Summary

-- Tóm tắt nội dung đã OCR
+- Summarize OCR-extracted content
-- Tạo summary theo từng phần / từng trang
+- Generate summaries by section or page
-- Tạo bản tóm tắt tổng hợp của toàn bộ tài liệu
+- Generate an overall summary for the whole document

-### 5. Flashcard
+### 5. Flashcards

-- Tạo bộ flashcard tự động từ kết quả OCR
+- Automatically generate flashcards from OCR results
-- Mỗi flashcard gồm câu hỏi, câu trả lời và phần giải thích nếu có
+- Each flashcard contains a question, an answer, and an optional explanation
-- Lưu flashcard theo từng tài liệu
+- Store flashcards by document
-- Xem chi tiết bộ flashcard
+- View flashcard set details
-- Đánh dấu yêu thích
+- Mark flashcards as favorite
-- Xóa flashcard
+- Delete flashcards

 ### 6. Document Management

-- Lưu tài liệu đã xử lý
+- Save processed documents
-- Xem danh sách tài liệu
+- View the document list
-- Xem chi tiết summary của từng tài liệu
+- View detailed summaries for each document
-- Đánh dấu tài liệu yêu thích
+- Mark documents as favorite
-- Xóa tài liệu
+- Delete documents
-- Tạo key takeaways cho tài liệu
+- Generate key takeaways for documents

 ### 7. Group Study

-- Teacher có thể tạo group học tập
+- Teachers can create study groups
-- Người dùng có thể tham gia group public
+- Users can join public groups
-- Tìm kiếm group public
+- Search public groups
-- Thêm thành viên vào group
+- Add members to groups
-- Đổi role thành viên: owner, admin, member
+- Update member roles: owner, admin, member
-- Chuyển quyền owner
+- Transfer group ownership
-- Xóa thành viên hoặc rời group
+- Remove members or leave groups
-- Chia sẻ document / flashcard vào group
+- Share documents / flashcards to groups

 ---

-## Công nghệ sử dụng
+## Tech Stack

 ### Frontend